What is Staystitching?

 Am I going to use this soon?

-Now you might be wondering why I’m telling you all this.
-What’s the sudden interest in staystitching?
-Well you might just find that this technique will be used in the next free sewing pattern coming to the site early in November.
+Now you might be wondering why I'm telling you all this.
+What's the sudden interest in staystitching?
+Well, you might just find that this technique will be used in the next free sewing pattern coming to the site in the coming weeks.